RoboEpics/packman/README.md

 ### Makefile

-If a `Makefile` exists in the root of your code, a plain `make` command will be run in the root of your code.
+If a `Makefile` exists in the root of your code, a plain `make` command will be run in the root of your project.

 It expects an executable file to be created in the path `./bin/out` and to be the run command for the code.

 ### IPython/Jupyter Notebook